davetcoleman/moveit_hrp2/README.md

 * 4 - Show the experience database visually in Rviz
 * 5 - Solve for different fixed leg positions using KDL IK (proof of concept for sampler)
 * 6 - Generate random walking positions and plan to them with MoveIt (no walking)
-* 7 - Generate completely random poses of robot, then transform robot to foot on ground
+* 7 - Sample single-foot-fixed poses of robot
 * 8 - Test single arm planning on HRP2 using MoveIt Whole Body IK solver
 * 9 - Exit